AoI Minimization in Status Update Control with Energy Harvesting Sensors: Abstract

 \section{Abstract}

-Information freshness is crucial for time-critical IoT applications, e.g., monitoring and control systems.
-We consider an IoT status update system with multiple users, multiple energy harvesting sensors, and a wireless edge node.
-The users receive time-sensitive information about physical quantities, each measured by a sensor.
-Users send requests to the edge node where a cache contains the most recently received measurements from each sensor.
-To serve a request, the edge node either commands the sensor to send a status update or retrieves the aged measurement from the cache.
-We aim at finding the best actions of the edge node to minimize the age of information of the served measurements.
-We model this problem as a Markov decision process and develop reinforcement learning (RL) algorithms: model-based value iteration and model-free Q-learning methods.
-We also propose a Q-learning method for the realistic case where the edge node is informed about the sensors’ battery levels only via the status updates. {The case under transmission limitations is also addressed}.
-Furthermore, properties of an optimal policy are analytically characterized.
+Information freshness is crucial for time-critical IoT applications, e.g., monitoring and control. {We consider an IoT status update system with users, energy harvesting sensors, and a cache-enabled edge node.} The users receive time-sensitive information about physical quantities, each measured by a sensor. {Users demand for the information from the edge node whose cache stores the most recently received measurements from each sensor.} To serve a request, the edge node either commands the sensor to send an update or retrieves the aged measurement from the cache.
+We aim at finding the best actions of the edge node to minimize {the average AoI of the served measurements at the users, termed \textit{on-demand AoI}.} We model this problem as a Markov decision process and develop reinforcement learning (RL) algorithms: model-based value iteration and model-free Q-learning.
+We also propose a Q-learning method for the realistic case where the edge node is informed about the sensors’ battery levels only via the status updates.
+The case under transmission limitations is also addressed.
+Furthermore, properties of an optimal policy are characterized.
 Simulation results show that an optimal policy is a threshold-based policy and that the proposed RL methods significantly reduce the average cost compared to several baselines.

 \textbf{Index terms --} Internet of Things (IoT), age of information (AoI), energy harvesting, reinforcement learning (RL), value iteration {algorithm (VIA)}, dynamic programming, Q-learning.

 \end{spacing}